Yes, America's Anchor Man is away, and this is your undocumented anchor man, no supporting paperwork whatsoever.

 The nation pays for the government, not the other way round.

-Uh when when uh uh I pay for Congressman Frank and Senator Dodd, not the other way around.
+When I pay for Congressman Frank and Senator Dodd, not the other way around.

-So I would appreciate it if these people uh would take a less destructive attitude to the wealth-creating class of this country.
+So I would appreciate it if these people would take a less destructive attitude to the wealth-creating class of this country.

-Uh that that South Carolina grade school actually teaches an important lesson.
+That South Carolina grade school actually teaches an important lesson.

-You can imagine the cost of that paint job by the time it's been cycled through six government agencies and and they've all taken the various markup for the bureaucrats involved.
+You can imagine the cost of that paint job by the time it's been cycled through six government agencies and they've all taken the various markup for the bureaucrats involved.

 The best way is to do it yourself.